 - Displays information about the specified job(.step) or list of job(.step)s.

 - The job(.step) parameter is a comma-separated list of jobs.
 Space characters are not permitted in this list.
 NOTE: A step id of 'batch' will display the information about the batch step.
-The batch step information is only available after the batch job is complete unlike regular steps which are available when they start.

 - -k, --timelimit-min

 - Only send data about jobs with this timelimit.
 If used with timelimit_max this will be the minimum timelimit of the range.
 Default is no restriction.

 - Ignored by itself, but if timelimit_min is set this will be the maximum timelimit of the range.
 Default is no restriction.